Peilonrayz/CodeReview/C++/HeaderFiles.md

     #include <cstring>
 Note most C headers `<HEAD.h>` have a C++ equivalent `<cHEAD>`.

 By using the C++ version of these headers you put all the functionality they provide in the `std` namespace.
-If you use the C version of the header file the functional be placed in the global namespace.
+If you use the C version of the header file the functionality be placed in the global namespace.

 Here is a list of C headers that are deprecated in C++ in favor of the C++ version `<cHEAD>`: